MichaelCurrin/dev-cheatsheets/cheatsheets/web/css/layouts/flexbox.md

 ```

 The media query is for a responsive layout - makes a one column layout (100%) instead of a two-column layout (50%).

+Though I think the idea with flexbox is that is responds to the device automatically so you don't have to set a breakpoint yourself.

 ## Align